-The aviation services industry is highly competitive throughout the world.
-Customers tend to rely heavily on existing relationships and seek operators with established safety records and knowledge of the operating environment.
-In most instances, customers charter aircraft on the basis of competitive bidding, and typically an operator must have an acceptable safety record, demonstrated reliability and suitable equipment to bid for work.
-Upon bidders meeting these criteria, customers typically make their final choice based on operational experience, helicopter preference, aircraft availability, the quality and location of operating bases, customer service, professional reputation and price.
-Incumbent operators typically have a competitive advantage in the bidding process based on their relationship with the customer, knowledge of the site characteristics and existing facilities to support the operations.
-In addition, while not the predominant practice, customers may also fulfill their needs by establishing their own flight departments or by facilitating the entry of a new operator in the regions where we operate.
+The aviation services industry is highly competitive globally.
+Customers seek operators with established safety records and a demonstrated level of capability and competency.
+In most instances, customers charter aircraft on the basis of competitive bidding, and typically an operator must have an acceptable safety record, demonstrated reliability and suitable equipment to respond to a request for proposal.
+Upon bidders meeting these criteria, customers typically make their decision based on safety performance, operational experience, helicopter performance and type, the quality and location of operating bases, customer service, and price.
+Incumbent operators typically have a competitive advantage in the bidding process based on their relationship with the customer, knowledge of the scope of work and existing facilities to support the operations.
+In addition, while not the predominant practice, some customers have established their own flight departments to fulfill their needs, or they may facilitate the entry of a new operator in a region where we operate.